ProgressPlanner/developer/README.md

-# Yoast Developer docs
+# Progress Planner Developer docs

-This repository holds all documentation that is hosted on [developer.yoast.com](https://developer.yoast.com).
+This repository holds all documentation that is hosted on [developer.progressplanner.com](https://developer.progressplanner.com).
 All documentation is written in Markdown and is read by [Docusaurus](https://docusaurus.io) to be presented in a user-friendly manner.